 How to Make this Recipe

-This is a step-by-step walkthrough of how to cook this recipe.
-The recipe card at the bottom shows the exact cook time and temperatures.
+Below are step-by-step instructions for how to cook this recipe.
+The recipe card at the bottom shows the exact cooking time and temperatures.

-- Add all ingredients (excluding toppings) to a blender - I love to use my Vitamix for this!
+Add all ingredients (excluding toppings) to a blender - I love to use my Vitamix for this!

-- Add in mix-ins and bake at 350F for approximately 30 minutes.
+Add in mix-ins and bake at 350F for approximately 30 minutes.

-- Store in an airtight container or covered with foil in the fridge for up to four days.
+- Storage: Store in an airtight container or covered with foil in the fridge for up to four days.

 - Reheating instructions: It is best eaten fresh from the oven.
 If you want to reheat it I recommend adding a little milk or almond milk and microwaving it until your desired temperature.